 You can get genital herpes by having sexual contact (vaginal, oral or anal sex) with someone who carries HSV.
 It used to be believed that transmission (passing it on) only occurred if herpes blisters or sores were present.
 However, it is now known that transmission can occur when herpes blisters or sores are not present.
-This can occur in two situations:
+This can occur in three situations:

-- 1. People who have recurrent genital herpes (repeated episodes) can transmit the virus between recurrences (through asymptomatic shedding).
-This occurs on approximately 5% of days per year.
+- People who have recurrent genital herpes (repeated episodes) can transmit the virus between recurrences, through asymptomatic shedding.
 (Remember it is quite possible your partner/s may already carry one or both of the herpes simplex viruses.
-Once an individual has the virus they cannot be re-infected.) - 2.
-There are many people who are exposed to and infected by the virus but never develop any signs or symptoms of the infection.
+Once an individual has the virus they cannot be re-infected - however, for example, if they have HSV-1 facially they can still get HSV-1 genitally.) - There are many people who are exposed to and infected by the virus but never develop any signs or symptoms of the infection.
 These people carry and may 'shed' the virus from time to time without showing symptoms and in doing so may transmit the infection to their sexual partner/s if they have sex at that time.
-Up to 80% of people get HSV from partners who have no signs and symptoms of HSV and are unaware they have the infection.
+Up to 75% of people get HSV from partners who have no signs and symptoms of HSV and are unaware they have the infection. - People who know they have the virus but have only experienced one episode may still shed the virus asymptomatically on the skin.

-For more information see 'Transmitting the infection', page 9.
+For more information see 'Transmitting the infection', page 11.